We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Expert Take

 The UltraMax II is the toilet to buy when the bathroom is part of the design.
-The seamless body, included soft-close seat and easy-clean glaze make it feel like a more finished, premium fixture than the Drake, and the 1.28 GPF flush is plenty for everyday use.
-Pay the premium for the look and the lower cleaning effort, not for raw flush power.
+The seamless body, included soft-close seat and easy-clean glaze make it feel like a more finished, premium fixture than the Drake, and it does this without sacrificing a single gram of flush power versus the Drake's 1.6 GPF version.
+Pay the premium for the look and the lower cleaning effort, since flush strength is not the trade-off it used to be.

 Check price on Amazon

-Bottom Line: The UltraMax II trades a little flush power for a sleeker one-piece body, easier cleaning, lower water use and an included seat, which makes it the better pick for design-led bathrooms.
+Bottom Line: The UltraMax II matches the Drake's flush power gram for gram while adding a sleeker one-piece body, easier cleaning, lower water use and an included seat, which makes it the better pick for design-led bathrooms.

 Questions people ask